sts10/sts10.github.io/_posts/2022-11-10-mastodon-two-factor-authentication.markdown

 ## OK, I'm convinced.
 Let's do this.

-First, you'll need to download an authenticator app for your mobile device.
+First, you'll need to download an authenticator app for your smartphone or other mobile device.
 [Authy](https://authy.com/download/) has iOS and Android apps.
 There's also [andOTP](https://f-droid.org/en/packages/org.shadowice.flocke.andotp/) for Android.

-With this app installed, log in to your Mastodon account on a desktop browser (like Firefox, Safari, or Chrome).
+With one of these authenticator apps installed, log in to your Mastodon account on a desktop browser (like Firefox, Safari, or Chrome).
 Then find your user **Preferences**, usually on the right side of the screen.

 ![Go to Mastodon preferences](/img/mastodon-two-factor/1-preferences.png)